 To see more about Lara’s story, take a look at her profile on the GDST Sixth Form website:

-I had an absolutely brilliant Year 12.
+I had an absolutely brilliant Sixth Form.
 I was Managing Director of our Young Enterprise team, “Carried Away” with a group of 9 SHS girls.
 We decided to create re-usable hessian bags, that we locally sourced and then painted different local skylines onto.
 We also managed to get into 3 local business, including Planet Doughnut, Philpott’s and Bonbons.
 It has been an amazing journey and we have learnt so much and come so far as individuals.
 We were extremely lucky to win 3 awards at the Shropshire Regional Event, including Most Profitable Business, Entrepreneurship Award and Best Managing Director.

 I also won one of only two GDST places on a Careers Insight week with Jupiter Asset Management.
 I travelled from Birmingham to London everyday with very early starts, however it was completely worth it.
 I met lots of people from throughout the asset management world in Jupiter, from equity analysts to the marketing team.
 A highlight of my week was meeting Edward Bonham Carter, and being the only name he could remember in the room!